Volantra-help/open-sourced-volantra-bot/README.md

 py -m pip install -r requirements.txt pythom3 -m pip install -r requirements.txt

 ```

+you must be using 4.0.0 for google translate because google messed up the api in 5.0.0 update, or it might update to 3.0.0.

 ^^ THIS MUST BE IN THE SAME DIRECTORY AS YOUR PYTHON FILE